Admissions & Prospective Students

 What grades does City on a Hill serve?

-Grades 9 through 12.
-However students are only accepted into City on a Hill at grade 9.
+City on a Hill Charter Public Schools serve students in grades 9- 12.
+However students are only accepted into City on a Hill at grade 9 or grade 10.

-Do you have Special Ed and ELL services?
+Do you have Special Education and ELL services?

 Do you have sports?

-Yes.
-For complete lists of what is offered, visit the extra curricular page.
+For a complete list of what we typically offer, please visit the extra curricular page.

 How do I get a bus pass for my student?